pepingaspa/Project_Nebular/README.md

 This protocol is the process to authentify the server and the client.

 The ARP protocol is done and the client try to connect using a socket to the server socket.
-Once the socket connection is done, server and client needs to authenticate to each other.
+Once the socket connection is done, server and client need to authenticate to each other.

 * Step 1 :

-    Server and client generate seperatly a key using the MAC address of the client.
-The key is temporary and should be the same for both of them.
+    Server and client generate separatly a key using the MAC address of the client and the universal time.
+The key is temporary and is calculated to be the same for both of them.

 * Step 2 :